cordialgerm/foe_foundry/data/5e_canonical/fire_elemental.md

 ***Multiattack***.
 The elemental makes two touch attacks.

 ***Touch***. *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 10 (2d6+3) fire damage.
 If the target is a creature or a flammable object, it ignites.
-Until a creature takes an action to douse the fire, the target takes 5 (1d10) fire damage at the start of each of its turns.
+Until a creature takes an action to douse the fire, the target takes 5 (1d10) fire damage at the start of each of its turns.</statblock>